by Michael Buck

 Transitional architecture works because classic design elements lend comfort without being nostalgic, while contemporary style adds a less-is-more freshness that evokes stability, without being sparse or unsettling.
 The finished product is a pleasantly fused style that simultaneously looks brand new and like it has been there forever.

 The Modern Farmhouse is probably the most widely known use of transitional style.
 Some others to keep your eye on are Modern Tudors and Modern Cottages.
 Projects below are by SD Custom Homes and Willow Homes.

 Emphasis on Form and Function

 Increased demand for products that look beautiful and provide superior protection.

 Style and beauty are paramount when selecting exterior materials, but so are durability and protection.
 Homeowners are becoming savvier about protecting their investment with high-performance materials that also look incredible.
-James Hardie products are a great solution because they are as beautiful as they are hardworking.
+Fiber cement exteriors by James Hardie are a great solution because they are as beautiful as they are hardworking.
 What’s more is the products are made with sustainability in mind.
-The raw materials used in James Hardie products are at least 75% locally sourced, which reduces energy and emissions from transportation.
+The raw materials used in James Hardie brand products are at least 75% locally sourced, which reduces energy and emissions from transportation.

 Discover More Inspiration

 As you consider how to best incorporate specifics elements of these style trends, you can also see what other homeowners across the U.S. and Canada are doing right now.
 Visit the #MyHardieHome page to explore hundreds of photos from nearly every type of architecture to help spark your inspiration.